Terminator: The Sarah Connor Chronicles: Conception

-On November 9, 2005, Variety reported that a television series based on the Terminator franchise was being produced by C2 Pictures, which produced Terminator 3: Rise of the Machines, in association with Warner Bros.
-Television.
-The Fox Broadcasting Company also joined the project by making a commitment to the pilot, with Josh Friedman set to write the pilot and to serve as an executive producer for the series.
-Among the executive producers were C2 Pictures' Andy Vajna, Mario Kassar and James Middleton.
+On November 9, 2005, it was reported that a television series based on the Terminator franchise was being produced by C2 Pictures, which produced the 2003 film Terminator 3: Rise of the Machines.
+The show would be created in association with Warner Bros.
+Television, while the Fox Broadcasting Company committed to the pilot episode.
+Josh Friedman was set to write the pilot and to serve as an executive producer for the series, marking his television debut.